 Visitors can approach the castle's keep starting from the north or south.
 The respective routes travel uphill on flights of stone steps meandering past moss covered stone walls and leading through the forest, which comprises of an interesting variety of vegetation.
 About halfway up the hill along the northern approach stands the Yamazato Soko, a storehouse built relatively recently in 1845.
-The structure now serves as a small museum, exhibiting festival props, craft tools, an old rickshaw and other items.
+The structure now serves as a small museum, exhibiting festival props, craft tools, an old rickshaw and other items, and is free to enter.

 After a 10-15 minute climb, visitors will reach the castle's three storied main keep at the hill's flat-topped summit.
 The keep's authentic wooden interior is well-preserved, and climbing up two floors worth of steep wooden stairs to the top floor rewards visitors with good views over Uwajima City.
 There are some exhibits within the main keep, such as armors and swords belonging to past feudal lords, as well as portraits of them.